 The A20 gate is enabled, serial debug console COM1 is initialized with INT 14h / AX=0401h function to 115200,8N1.
-Boot date and time are queried with INT 1Ah.
+Boot datetime are queried with INT 1Ah.
 IRQs masked.
 GDT unspecified, but valid, IDT unset.
-Code is running in supervisor mode in ring 0.
+SSE enabled, SMP initialized.
+Code is running in supervisor mode in ring 0 for all cores.